Boykista/select_field/README.md

 }
 ```

-You can also call optionBuilder function to fully create your own widgets in dropdown menu
+You can also call optionBuilder function to add your own widgets in dropdown menu:

 ```dart
 SelectField<String>(